 ITEM 3.
 LEGAL PROCEEDINGS

-Information pertaining to legal proceedings can be found in Note 15.
-Commitment and Contingencies of the Notes to Consolidated Financial Statements (Part II, Item 8 of this Form 10-K).
+Information pertaining to legal proceedings can be found in Note 15, Commitment and Contingencies, to the Notes to Consolidated Financial Statements (Part IV, Item 15 of this Annual Report on Form 10-K).

 ITEM 4.
 MINE SAFETY DISCLOSURES